amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

-In this example the constant Darcy velocity (0.002, 0.001) [m/s] is dotted with the face normal producing one number per mesh face. changing value of `"dot with normal`" to false will produce a vector
+In this example the constant Darcy velocity (0.002, 0.001) [m/s] is dotted with the face normal producing one number per mesh face.

 Mesh partitioning
 -----------------

 Amanzi's state has a number of tools to verify completeness of initial data.
-This is done using sublist `"mesh partitions`".
+This is done using list *mesh partitions*.
-Each sublist in there must have parameter `"region list`" specifying regions that define unique partition of the mesh.
+Each sublist in there must have parameter *region list* specifying regions that define unique partition of the mesh.

 .. code-block:: xml